 Going the Distance

 If you’re trying desperately to add some distance to your swing, you should pay attention to what the weaknesses in your swing are.
 From that point, you can begin working on your weaknesses in order to determine how to generate more power efficiently, for your swing style.

 Even if you sense that most of your power is coming from your shoulder rotation, this doesn’t mean you should work on adding more rotation to your upper body in order to generate more power.
 Instead, you may need to look at other areas of your swing to determine exactly what mechanics are really holding you back and preventing you from generating the type of power you’re used to.

-When it comes to generating more power in your swing, there is no one technique fits all approach.
+When it comes to generating more power in your swing, there is no one technique that fits all.

-Now, let’s look at the common signs that can indicate you’re lacking power in your swing.
+Now, let’s look at the common signs that can indicate that you’re lacking power in your swing.